Route 66 - The Art of Photographing Nothing

 Itinerary

-• Friday Afternoon: Everyone should be on site at our motel, the Baymont by Wyndham, by about 2 p.m.
+• Friday Afternoon: Everyone should be on site at our motel, the Ramada Inn, on Main Street, by about 3 p.m.
+We’ll check in and have a brief hello session.

 - We’ll explore the oldest part of town, where the sands of time have literally swallowed part of Barstow.